hanbyel0105/CamDistHumanPose3D/README.md

 ```

 ## Acknowledgement
 Part of our code is borrowed from [VideoPose3D](https://github.com/facebookresearch/VideoPose3D).
-We thank to the authors for releasing codes.
+We thank to the authors for releasing codes and please refer to their project page for further information.